 |Copyright © Nucleus Medical Media, Inc.|

-Cancer occurs when cells in the body divide without control or order.
-Eventually these uncontrolled cells form a growth or tumor.
-The term cancer refers to malignant growths.
-These growths invade nearby tissues and spread to other parts of the body.
-It is not clear exactly what causes these problems in the cells, but is likely a combination of genetics and environment.
+Cancer is when cells in the body split without control or order.
+These cells go on to form a growth or tumor.
+The term cancer refers to harmful growths.
+These growths attack nearby tissues.
+They also spread to other parts of the body.
+It is not clear exactly what causes these problems.
+It’s likely a mix of genes and the environment.

-Esophageal cancer is more common in men, and in people aged 50 years and older.
+EC is more common in men.
+It's also more common in people aged 50 years and older.

-- Excess alcohol use—risk is compounded with combined alcohol and tobacco use
+- Excess alcohol use—risk is greater when you combine drinking with tobacco

 - Human papillomavirus (HPV) infection

 The doctor will ask about your symptoms and health history.
 Your answers and a physical exam may point to EC.
 You may also have: